samcain1996/QuickShot/README.md

 Link the Application Services framework in your build command. `-framework ApplicationServices`

-1. Include "Capture.h" in your headers and "Capture.cpp" in your source files
+1. Include "Capture.h" in your source files
 2. Instantiate a `ScreenCapture` object.
 The default resolution of a screen shot is 1920x1080.
 The default resolution can be adjusted in Capture.h.
     a.
 A resolution other than the default resolution can be used by providing the width and height in the object constructor
 3. To capture the current screen, call the `CaptureScreen` function which returns an vector representing the pixeldata of the screen.
 (Note: CaptureScreen does not return any metadata or header, just the raw pixels)